Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 8

 side

-As our lait cleared they
+As our tail cleared they

 must have found across

-teir bows the long time of
+their bows xx the long line of

-ships of the grand fleet
+ships of the grand xxxx fleet

 I think that is the first they